Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Results of case studies

-In fields like digital humanities, computational literature studies and computational social science among others, topic modeling is a commonly used tool to discover themes, topics and their historical trends in texts such as newspapers and literature.
-The bag-of-words LDA \parencite{blei_latent_2003} is still commonly used, as well as more recent sentence embedding driven methods \parencite[][]{angelov_top2vec_2020,grootendorst_bertopic_2022}.
-They are also used in what is called "distant reading" \parencite{moretti_distant_2013,janicke_close_2015}.
-They all boil down to various forms of soft or hard clustering.
-While good for exploration, it is suboptimal for confirmatory research.
-Often, historical or humanities researchers may have hypotheses in mind, but they are difficult to test when they need to be aligned to ephemeral latent topics.
-Instead of such an exercise in reading tea leaves, one could instead classify texts by predefined topics of interest.
+In fields like digital humanities and computational social science, topic modeling is a commonly used tool to discover themes, topics, and their historical trends in media and literary texts, or to conduct "distant reading" \parencite{moretti_distant_2013,janicke_close_2015}.
+The bag-of-words LDA \parencite{blei_latent_2003} is still commonly used, as well as more recent sentence embedding-driven methods \parencite[][]{angelov_top2vec_2020,grootendorst_bertopic_2022}.
+These are all forms of soft or hard clustering: good for exploration, but suboptimal for confirmatory research.
+Often, historical or humanities researchers may have hypotheses in mind, but they are difficult to test when they need to be aligned to ephemeral latent topics or clusters.
+Instead of such a tea leaves reading exercise, one could instead classify texts by predefined topics of interest.
 Until now, this would have however required training (or tuning an LLM as) a classifier based on labeled training data.
-Annotating such data is time-consuming --- and the easy, out of the box unsupervised applicability of methods like LDA have therefore remained attractive \parencite[cf.][]{jelodar_latent_2019,jacobs_topic_2019,sherstinova_topic_2022}.
+Annotating the latter is time-consuming and easy out-of-the-box methods like LDA have remained attractive \parencite[cf.][]{jelodar_latent_2019,jacobs_topic_2019,sherstinova_topic_2022}.

-With instructable LLMs, laboriously annotating training data is no longer necessary, and topics in textual data can be predicted instead of derived via clustering processes.
-Good prompt engineering is still necessary, but this is where qualitative scholars can be expected to shine the brightest. \textcite{ziems_can_2023} worry that topic modeling may be challenging for transformer-based language models, given their context window size limitations.
-The latter is becoming less of an issue with newer models (the GPT-4 model used here has a window size of 8000 tokens or about 6000 words), but longer texts can always be split into smaller units and results later aggregated.
+With instructable LLMs, laborious training data compilation is no longer necessary, and topics can be predicted, instead of derived via clustering.
+Good prompt engineering is still necessary, but this is where qualitative scholars can be expected to shine the brightest. \textcite{ziems_can_2023} worry that topic modeling may be challenging for transformer-based language models, given their context window size limitations, but even this is quickly becoming a non-issue.
+The GPT-4 version used here had a window size at 8000 tokens (about 6000 English words); the next iteration of GPT-4o models, released while this paper was in review, are already at 128,000, and Google's Gemini-1.5 models at 2 million \parencite{kilpatrick_gemini_2024}.
+Also, longer texts can and indeed often should be split into smaller units.